Shershaah: Production

-In 2018, Karan Johar announced that Dharma Productions would produce a biopic on the life of Captain Vikram Batra.
-The Batra family expressed their wish for Sidharth Malhotra to portray Vikram, leading to his casting in the dual role of both Vikram Batra and his identical twin brother, Vishal Batra.
-Several actresses were considered for the role of Dimple Cheema, Vikram's fiancée, before Kiara Advani was finalized for the part.

-Malhotra began military training for the role in April 2019.
-Early reports speculated the title to be Mera Dil Maange More, referencing Batra’s iconic radio signal during the Kargil War, but the title was later confirmed as Shershaah, derived from Batra's codename during the conflict.
+Karan Johar confirmed in 2018 that he would be producing a biopic on the life of Captain Vikram Batra.
+The Batra family wanted Sidharth Malhotra to play Batra.
+He was eventually selected to portray the double role of Batra and his identical twin brother Vishal.
+Several actresses were in discussions to play Batra's fiancée, Dimple Cheema before Kiara Advani was cast.
+Malhotra started military training for the film in April 2019.
+Before the official announcement of the film, it was speculated that the title will be "Mera Dil Maange More" but later was changed to "Shershaah".

-The project was officially announced on 2 May 2019, with filming scheduled across multiple locations including Chandigarh, Palampur, Kangra, Kargil, Ladakh, and the Kashmir Valley.
-Principal photography began on 7 May 2019 and concluded on 12 January 2020.
-Additional patchwork filming was completed on 23 October 2020.
+The film was officially announced on 2 May 2019, with the title confirmed and shooting locations to be Chandigarh, Palampur, Kangra, Kargil, Ladakh and Kashmir Valley.
+Principal photography commenced on 7 May 2019 and the film wrapped on 12 January 2020.
+Patchwork shots were completed by 23 October 2020.

 Soundtrack

-The film's soundtrack features compositions by Tanishk Bagchi, B Praak, Jasleen Royal, Javed–Mohsin, and Vikram Montrose, with lyrics by Manoj Muntashir, Rashmi Virag, Anvita Dutt, Jaani, and Bagchi.
-The original score was composed by John Stewart Eduri.
-Released by Sony Music India on 16 August 2021, the album emerged as one of the most commercially successful soundtracks of the year.
-It crossed one billion streams across music platforms, becoming the fastest Indian film album to reach the milestone.
+The songs featured in the film were composed by Tanishk Bagchi, B Praak, Jasleen Royal, Javed-Mohsin and Vikram Montrose with lyrics written by Manoj Muntashir, Rashmi Virag, Anvita Dutt, Jaani and Bagchi.
+John Stewart Eduri composed the film score.
+The music album which was released by Sony Music India on 16 August 2021, was considered as the biggest soundtracks of 2021 and had crossed 1 billion streams in all music platforms, becoming the fastest Indian album to do so.
+The soundtrack remains the only work that does not feature the collaboration between Vishnuvardhan and Yuvan Shankar Raja, who had been his norm composer in all his previous films.

-The songs "Raataan Lambiyan" and "Ranjha" charted on both the Billboard Hot 100 and Billboard Global 200, and consistently topped national and international music and video rankings.
-The track "Mann Bharrya 2.0" is a reimagined version of B Praak's 2017 single "Mann Bharrya," recreated by the original team including singer B Praak and lyricist-composer Jaani.
+"Raataan Lambiyan" and "Ranjha" featured on the Billboard Hot 100 and the Billboard Global 200.
+Songs topped the national and global charts, in all music and video platforms.
+The song "Mann Bharrya 2.0" was recreation of B Praak's single "Mann Bharrya" released in April 2017.
+It was recreated by the same team of original song with singer B Praak and composer-songwriter Jaani.

-The soundtrack marked a departure for director Vishnuvardhan, as it was the first of his films not to feature music by longtime collaborator Yuvan Shankar Raja.

 Release

-Shershaah was initially scheduled for a theatrical release on 3 July 2020, but was postponed due to the COVID-19 pandemic.
-A revised release date of 2 July 2021 was later announced, though the film was subsequently delayed again.
-It eventually premiered on 12 August 2021 on Amazon Prime Video.

-On 31 August 2021, Amazon reported that Shershaah had become the most-watched Indian film on the platform.
-The film was streamed in over 4,100 towns and cities across India, and in 210 countries and territories worldwide.
+The film was scheduled to release theatrically on 3 July 2020 but was delayed due to the COVID-19 pandemic.
+On 20 February 2021, the new release date was announced as 2 July 2021, before being postponed again.
+The film premiered on 12 August 2021 on Amazon Prime Video.
+On 31 August 2021, Amazon stated that Shershaah had become the most watched Indian film on the platform.
+The film was streamed by audiences in over 4,100 Indian cities and towns, and in 210 countries and territories.